Return logged orientation data from mobile device sensor

-Get Logged Orientation Data from Apple iOS Sensor
+Get Logged Orientation Data from Mobile Device Sensor

-This example assumes that you have already installed and set up MATLAB® Mobile™ on your iOS device and connected it to your computer running MATLAB.
-If you have not, see Install MATLAB Mobile on Your Apple iOS Device.
+This example assumes that you have already installed and set up MATLAB® Mobile™ on your mobile device.
+If you have not, see Install MATLAB Mobile on Your Device.

 On the Sensors screen, tap the Orientation sensor.